Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

-In practice, we use random projections of the gradients based on the Johnson-Lindenstrauss lemma.
-Solving the above logistic regression problem leads to $\tilde \ell(f_W^{(i)}(X))$, which leads to approximation of $T^{(i)}_{j, l}$ after averaging over all of $X$ in ${S_k}$.
+Repeating the estimation to $m$ randomly sampled subsets leads to an approximation of $T^{(i)}_{j, l}$ after averaging over subsets including tasks $i$ and $j$.
 The output of this step is an $|S| \times |S|$ task affinity matrix.
 Crucially, this step runs in $O(|S|)$ time, which involves training $W^{(0)}$ and evaluating the gradients on the samples in $S$.
-Additional costs include running $m$ logistic regression, which can be done on CPUs and completes in a few seconds.
+Additional costs include running $m$ logistic regressions, which can be performed on CPUs and completed in a few seconds.

-Finally, we apply a convex relaxation program to maximize the average density of affinity scores within clusters.
+Finally, we apply a convex relaxation program to maximize the average affinity score density within clusters.
 We adjust the cluster size by regularizing the trace of the assignment variable.
-The details can be found in Appendix \ref{app_clustering}.
+The details are provided in Appendix \ref{app_clustering}.
 This clustering step takes less than a few seconds.
 In practice, we can apply the clustering step several times to find the optimal cluster size.
 In summary, the partitioning procedure at one layer is described in Algorithm \ref{alg_layerwise_tag}.